-Day trading trades are held for anywhere from a few seconds to a couple of hours.
-Swing trading trades are usually held for a few days.
-Position trading trades are held for anywhere from a few days to several years.
+Trading encompasses four main styles: scalping, day trading, swing trading, and position trading.
+The differences among the styles are based on the lengths of time that trades are held.
+Scalping trades are held for only a few seconds, or at most a few minutes.
+Day trades are held for a few seconds to a couple of hours.
+Swing trades may be held for a few days.
+Position trades are held from a few days to several years.

-Choosing the trading style that best suits their personality can be a difficult task for new traders, but is absolutely necessary to their long-term success as a professional trader.
-If you are a new trader (or even an experienced trader) that does not yet feel as though you have found your trading style, the following are some of the personality traits that are compatible with the different styles of trading.
+Novice traders can have trouble choosing the trading style that best suits their personality, but you must do so to achieve long-term success as a professional trader.
+If you are a trader and do not yet feel as though you have found your trading style, you still can.
+Here are some of the personality traits that go with the different styles of trading.

-Impatient people often make the best scalpers because they expect their trades to become profitable immediately, and will exit the trade promptly if it goes against them.
+Impatient people often make the best scalpers, because they expect their trades to make a profit right away.
+They will exit the trade quickly if it goes against them.

-Position trading targets are often several thousand ticks, so if your heart starts beating fast when a trade is 25 ticks in profit, position trading is probably not suitable for you.
+Position trading is the longest term trading of all.
+It often involves trades that last for several years.
+Thus, position trading is only suited to the most patient and least excitable traders.
+Its targets are often several thousand ticks.
+If your heart starts beating rapidly when a trade is at 25 ticks in profit, position trading is probably not for you.

 Being Faithful to Your Trading Style

+One of the biggest mistakes that new traders make is to change trading styles (and trading systems) at the first sign of trouble.
 Constantly changing your trading style or trading system is a sure way to catch every losing streak.
-Once you are comfortable with a particular trading style, remain faithful to it, and it will reward you for your loyalty in the long run.
+Once you are comfortable with a trading style, remain faithful to it.
+The loyalty will reward you with results in the long run.